Two Days in Bagan, Myanmar

 The Market in Bagan

-Looking ahead to the next move we wanted to pick up a few snacks for the long bus ride from Bagan to Inle Lake.
-We had the scooter so it was easy to head to the center of Old Bagan where we parked by a huge market, which was spread over a few blocks.
+Looking ahead to the next move, we wanted to pick up a few snacks for the long bus ride from Bagan to Inle Lake.
+We had the scooter, so it was easy to head to the center of Old Bagan, where we parked by a huge market spread over a few blocks.

-It was largely a fresh food market with everything from fruit and vegetables to rice, meats, nuts, seeds, and spices.
-The market is partially covered and you walk through a maze of narrow alleys with sights, sounds, and scents surrounding you.
-Nearby we found what we were looking for in a convenience store.
+It was largely a fresh food market, with everything from fruit and vegetables to rice, meats, nuts, seeds, and spices.
+The market was partially covered, and you walked through a maze of narrow alleys surrounded by sights, sounds, and scents.
+Nearby, we found what we were looking for in a convenience store.

 A woman tends to a stand at a fish market in Bagan, Myanmar